K1-ZR/pavement-simulator/README.md

 </p>

 # How Pavement-Simulator works?
 Pavement-Simulator divides the structure into squre section and mesh each section seperately.
-Then it links each section to the neighbering sections using *Cohesive elements*.
+The sections are linked to the neighbering sections by *Cohesive elements*.
+These *Cohesive elements* define the bonding between the sections and can be one of three types:

+* *No-bonding*:
+* *Perfect-bonding*:
+* *User-defined*:

 <p align="center">
   <img src="https://github.com/K1-ZR/pavement-simulator/blob/master/gallery/pavement-structure-mesh.png" width="800" title="all tests">